stmar89/AbVarFq_LMFDBLabels/detailed_example.md

 time all_pols:=AllNonprincipalPolarizations(ZFV,PHI,[4,9,25]);
 ```

-`all_pols` is an associative array, with keys the canonical representatives of the isomorphism classes.
+`all_pols` is an associative array, with keys the distinguished representatives of the isomorphism classes.
 ```
 isom:=Setseq(Keys(all_pols));
 for I in isom do